bixlabs/nightwatchjs-end-2-end-library/README.md

 ## Dependencies
-* A BrowserStack account if you want to run the tests through their platform.
 * [xvfb](http://tobyho.com/2015/01/09/headless-browser-testing-xvfb/) (For headless tests only)
-* Java 8 (Because we are using the latest Selenium JAR)
+* Java (The version of Java depends on what Version the [latest Selenium](https://www.seleniumhq.org/download/) needs, Selenium 3.x requires Java 8 which was the latest at the time of writing this).
-* Depending on the latest ChromeDriver you will need your Chrome version to be above a specific number.
+* Depending on the [latest ChromeDriver](http://chromedriver.chromium.org/downloads) you will need your Chrome version to be above a specific number.
 We can't put a specific number here sadly.
+* A [BrowserStack](https://www.browserstack.com/) account if you want to run the tests through their platform.

 ## How to install